noteed/loading/README.md

   automatically use the above `shell.nix` upon entering this directory.

 The code doesn't do much: it displays a window, and a littel dot.
-It can be moved with the arrow keys, a dot can be drawn by pressing `enter`, and `q` exits the program.
+It can be moved with the arrow keys, a dot can be drawn by pressing `space`, and `q` exits the program.

 Simply setting an environment variable is enough to get controller events even